Huzaifa-Tambal/E-Commerce-Webstore-Performance-Dashboard/README.md

 2️⃣ High Conversion Efficiency

-A conversion rate of 96.88% indicates that logged-in customers are highly intent-driven, suggesting:
+A conversion rate of 96.88% indicates that logged in customers are highly intent driven, suggesting:

 Effective UX

-Strong account-based B2B purchasing behavior
+Strong account-based purchasing behavior

-Well-optimized checkout flows
+Well optimized checkout flows

 3️⃣ Loyal Customer Base

-A repeat online order rate of 76.71% highlights strong customer retention and satisfaction, which is essential for B2B commerce where lifetime value matters more than one-time purchases.
+A repeat online order rate of 76.71% highlights strong customer retention and satisfaction, which is essential because lifetime value matters more than one time purchases.

 4️⃣ Fast Customer Activation

-New customers place their first online order within ~13 days on average, suggesting efficient onboarding, account setup, and early value realization.
+New customers place their first online order within 13 days on average, suggesting efficient onboarding, account setup, and early value realization.

 5️⃣ Consistent Revenue Growth